 Yes!
 Nice!
 I got to see him briefly last night for an hour in Albuquerque

 How’s the tour going?
 Your new album sounds great!

 Thanks, man!
 It’s going well!
 We’ve got about five more shows before the US leg is done and head on over to Australia

-So my question I’ve been wanting to ask you for years is how did you go from guitar player in one good band in the late 90’s early 2000’s to the guitar in an another awesome band, you’ve had a solo record, you’ve worked with Wolfie Van Halen and your solo record was heavier than the previous two albums you did with both your bands.
+So my question I’ve wanted to ask you for years is how did you go from guitar player in one good band in the late 90’s early 2000’s to the guitar in an another awesome band, you’ve had a solo record, you’ve worked with Wolfie Van Halen and your solo album was heavier than the previous two albums you did with both your bands.
 How did you do all this?
 What is your success to all this?
 You’ve had very successful music come out.

 I think it’s all about the songs.
 I love writing songs.
-I spend a lot of time writing at any given moment and I don’t think I’ll ever release all the idea’s I’ve ever written but I try to get the idea’s out so they don’t go to waste
+I spend a lot of time writing at any given moment, and I don’t think I’ll ever release all the idea’s I’ve ever written, but I try to get the idea’s out, so they don’t go to waste

-Is it true you keep a file on your computer of song’s you might not have put out on a Tremonti album or an Alter Bridge album to keep them there in case your next record comes up and you go through your files
+Is it true you keep a file on your computer of song’s you might not have put out on a Tremonti album or an Alter Bridge album to keep them there in case your next record comes up, and you go through your files

 I’ve just got a bank of you know like a hard drive bank of parts you know not completed songs.
 I keep them in parts and when it come’s time to do a record I arrange them